gasparka/thesis/docs/2_pyha.rst

     Synthesised RTL of :numref:`pyha_basic_vhdl` (Intel Quartus RTL viewer)

 One aspect of hardware design that Pyha aims to improve is testing.
-Conventional tools like VHDL require the construction of special testbenches that can be executed on simulators.
-Even the higer level tools often dont simplify this step, for example the C based tools HLS tools want testbench in C language, which is not an improvement from VHDL or Verilog.
+Conventional testing flow require the construction of special testbenches that can be executed using simulators.

+..
+Even the higher level tools dont simplify this step, for example the C based tools HLS tools want testbench in C language, which is not an
+    improvement from VHDL or Verilog.

-First of all, Pyha has been designed so that the synthesis output is behaviourally equivalent to the Python run output, this means that Pyha designs can use all the Python debugging tools.
+Pyha has been designed so that the synthesis output is behaviourally equivalent to the Python run output, this means that Pyha designs can use all the Python debugging tools.
-:numref:`add_multi_debug` shows a debugging session on the :numref:`pyha_basic` code, this can drastically help the development process.
+:numref:`py_debug` shows a debugging session on the :numref:`pyha_basic` code, this can drastically help the development process.

 .. _py_debug: